realatc/squad-spot/welcome-to-github.md

-# Baang-Cleaning-Services
+# Quick Welcome to GitHub
-## Web Programming Project
+## Software Engineering Class - Group 5 Project

 Hey guys - just throwing this together.
 Welcome to Github!
 I recognize this is most likely new to you - my goal is to provide us with an collaborative environment where we can make edits the most efficient of ways, as well as provide some insight of a popular tool used out in the software world.
 My goal is to NOT overwhelm anyone - so please do not hesitate to tell me if its just too much.

-Github provides us with the means of working on the documents from within the Baang-Cleaning-Services repository (AKA "Repo") where I have gone ahead and added the files that Emma was kind enough to get us started with.
+Github provides us with the means of working on the documents from within the Squad-Spot repository (AKA "Repo").

 The advantage of tool like Github is that it is a centralized repo where theoretically, we could all work on the same document at the same time by creating whats called a "pull" request.
 To start, what you see on the inital screen, or "Code" tab is referred to as our "Main" branch.
+When you see main, think of this as "prod" or what our users should see when launching the app.
 This is our master/primary branch or our live code that we would publish to our website.
 We can all work (on our own time) on the same files by using whats referred to as local branches(or HEAD), with the intention of merging/updating our master/main branch.

 # Pause - breathe.
 A lot of terms.
 Please ask any and all questions as I rushed to put this together :) *